iisti/cloud_infra_gather_api_data/README.md

 # Cloud Infrastructure Gather API Data
-A project for gathering relevant data from cloud providers API about VMs/etc in GCP.
+* A project for gathering relevant data from cloud providers API about VMs/etc.
+  * Relevant data means: what is running where and IPs/etc.

 ## Development instructions
 ### On Windows 10